-Sheila Riley's new saga series Reckoner’s Row (Boldwood Books, 2020) is set post-WWII around the Liverpool dockside, and focuses on the trials and tribulations of two families: the Kilgarens and the McCreas.
+Sheila Riley's new saga series Reckoner’s Row (Boldwood Books, 2020) is set around the Liverpool dockside in the aftermath of World War II, and focuses on the trials and tribulations of two families: the Kilgarens and the McCreas.
 Crime, fears, laughter and tears – but most of all love - are at the heart of Sheila’s tales of this close-knit Northern community.
 The first title, The Orphan Daughter, is out now.

 Married to her knight in rusty armour, Tony, she has three grown-up children, five adored grandchildren, a majestic German Shepherd called Max and an insatiably energetic Siberian Husky called Louis.